oanguenot/webrtc-experiments/documentation/Access to devices.md

 -   On **Safari**, you are prompted each time you visit the page.
 It seems that in contrary to Chrome, Safari fosters internal devices even if an external camera is plugged for example.

-_Recommendation_: There are two consequences.
+> There are two consequences.
 First you need to test on each browser to adapt your behavior and secondly, on Chrome, you need to test the first time your application starts which can be simulated by closing and restarting your browser and then after refreshing your application because this is two differents use cases.

 ## Enumerating your devices